jpulakka/nordpool_diff/README.md

 ...and so on...

 As you see, the (rectangle) filter will weight all hours equally.
-It will basically tell: how does the current electricyt price compare to the average of the hours within the filter length?
+It will basically tell: how does the current electricity price compare to the average of the hours within the filter length?

 ##  `filter_type: triangle`
 In addition to `rectangle`, Nordpool Diff also supports `triangle` as filter type.
-While the `rectangle` filter puts equal weight on all future electricity price, `rectangle` put greater weight on the hours closeser in time.
+While the `rectangle` filter puts equal weight on all future electricity price, `triangle` put greater weight on the hours closeser in time.
 This can be illustrated as:

 | `filter_length` | FIR-filter |
 |:-------|:-----:|